Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation with a binary instrument. Simulations and example

+defined as the projection of $\vdagger$ on the orthogonal complement of the null space of the conditional expectation operator. $\lambda_0$ and $\lambda_1$ are the unique solutions of the system

-Then to estimate $\varphi$ using $W$ as an instrument we require additional assumptions, and the assumption $U\upmodels W$ with $E(U) = 0$ is convenient for this purpose.
-We nonetheless need some auxiliary completeness conditions to obtain identification.
+We provide proof of this result in Section \ref{annexA4} of the Appendix and refer to \citet{babii2017a} for a more general framework.
+Then to estimate $\vdagger$ using $W$ as an instrument, we require additional assumptions, and the assumption $U\upmodels W$ with $E(U) = 0$ is convenient for this purpose.
+Nonetheless, we need some auxiliary completeness conditions to obtain identification.

 Let us consider first the local condition in Assumption \ref{ass:condcomp}.
 In this case, it is equivalent to